King-01/CloudComputing/README.md

 Language used during this project was Java.

-Technologies we came in contact with were CloudflowSim, WorkflowSim, Architecture and functioning of server side of Cloud computing.
+Technologies we came in contact with were CloudSim, Architecture and functioning of server side of Cloud computing.

-Here my group main aim was to implement hybrid HS Jaya in WorkflowSim.
+Here my group main aim was to implement hybrid HS Jaya with load balancing in Cloudsim.